 - Requires tight positioning to get the most from buffs

-- Some units are point-heavy—trading poorly hurts
+- Some units are point-heavy, and trading poorly hurts

 If your idea of fun is charging into combat with frost claws and tactical purpose, this codex has you covered.
-The new Space Wolves aren’t about nostalgia—they’re here to win fights, hold ground, and howl at anything that gets in the way.
+The new Space Wolves aren’t about nostalgia; they’re here to win fights, hold ground, and howl at anything that gets in the way.

 Unique Space Wolves Rules